-This Easy Homemade Creamy Tomato Soup is a comforting and delicious recipe that can be enjoyed any time of the year.
+This Easy Creamy Tomato Soup Recipe (aka Cream of Tomato Soup) is a comforting and delicious homemade tomato soup recipe that can be enjoyed any time of the year.
 This soup takes just a few simple ingredients from the pantry and fridge, and hardly any effort at all.
 I like to serve it as an easy lunch or a main course with some crackers or a sandwich.
 And if you enjoy homemade soup recipes, check out my recipe for Sausage, Kale, and Potato Soup.

-So let’s talk about the ingredients for creamy tomato soup:
+So let’s talk about the ingredients for this creamy homemade tomato soup:

 What ingredients are in Creamy Tomato Soup?

 Tomatoes – Of course, tomatoes are the main ingredient in creamy tomato soup.
 They provide the base flavor and texture of the soup.
 I use canned tomato sauce in this recipe because it’s already smooth and I don’t need to get out the blender to puree my soup.
 Also, tomato sauce has a rich, slow-cooked flavor compared to the bright, fresh flavor of tomato puree or crushed tomatoes.
 But be aware, if you are using store-bought tomato sauce, it most likely has salt added to it, so taste your soup before adding more salt.
 If you prefer a chunky tomato soup, you can add a can of diced tomatoes (go ahead and drain it before adding it to your soup).

 Milk – It’s best to use whole milk since fat free or reduced fat milk is more likely to curdle.